 You may wish to turn the water down if you are bathing a small child or need more of a lukewarm water option for laundry.
 Having a control panel that is easy to access May influence your installation location decision and overall product purchase.

 The overall efficiency of your propane tankless water heater should be something for you to consider.
 Reading customer product reviews for all of these tankless water heaters is a good idea to judge the efficiency of a new appliance.

-Not only does efficiency speak to your overall propane usage while heating hot water, it can also matter when you think about how well your propane tankless water heater performs at different water pressure levels.
+Not only does efficiency speak to your overall propane usage while heating hot water, but it can also matter when you think about how well your propane tankless water heater performs at different water pressure levels.

 One of the main drawbacks of tankless water heaters when installed in an RV is their ability to work under varying water pressure levels.
-Many consumers mention that tankless water heaters struggle during low pressure conditions.
+Many consumers mention that tankless water heaters struggle during low-pressure conditions.

-It is important to consider this, as water pressure can affect your tankless water heater’s ability to heat your water.
+It is important to consider this, as the water pressure can affect your tankless water heater’s ability to heat your water.
 Obviously having a tankless water heater that doesn’t heat efficiently can be a bit of a downer!

 If you know you camp often in low water pressure environments or have a necessary water pressure regulator to protect your RV’s pipes, you may want to consider a tankless water heater that performs well under low pressure.

-Removal of Existing Water Heater
+Removal Of Existing Water Heater

-If you are installing your propane tankless water heater in a location that doesn’t require you to remove your existing water heater tank, you may consider removing the old appliance or think about leaving it where it is.
+If you are installing your propane tankless water heater in a location that doesn’t require you to remove your existing water heater tank, you may consider removing the old appliance or thinking about leaving it where it is.